 Global Leadership Team must provide clear guidance and demonstrate how the organization, across its operations, will ensure that vulnerable adults and children are protected from sexual exploitation and abuse in the delivery of projects and programs in-country.
-Global Leadership Team must ensure that culturally community-based appropriate complaint mechanisms are developed. implemented, and monitored and reviewed for effectiveness.
+Global Leadership Team must ensure that culturally developed. community-based complaint mechanisms appropriate are implemented, and monitored and reviewed for effectiveness.
 This includes awareness-raising with program participants and JWL Staff about protection from sexual exploitation and abuse and child abuse and how to use the complaints mechanism.
 Global Leadership Team will also ensure that complaints handling and investigation procedures are enacted, along with appropriate employee disciplinary procedures as necessary.
 Global Leadership Team members are responsible for the provision of appropriate survivor assistance.